Skip to content

 Missing or corrupted files

-If any files are missing, or files are corrupted (see BIDS validator), contact your data steward.
+If any files are missing, or files are corrupted (the BIDS validator should raise issues concerning unreadable files, issues in nifti headers, etc.), contact your data steward.
 It is likely that files will need to be exported again from the scanner.
+We will assist you in this.

 Wrongly named files